tuenti/secrets-manager/README.md

 `$ vault read auth/approle/role/secrets-manager/role-id`

 ## Deployment
-*secrets-manager* has been designed to be deployed in Kubernetes as it reads its config file from Kubernetes Configmap.
-Future versions of *secrets-manager* may use Custom Resource Definitions instead.
-You will find a full deployment example in the [examples/](examples) folder.
+*secrets-manager* has been designed to be deployed in Kubernetes, you will find a full deployment example in the [config/samples](config/samples) folder.

 ## Credits & Contact